 The yellowing of dragon fruit plants may be their natural response to reduce the amount of sunlight they're getting.
-Let's see them ideas why they are turning yellow:

 It may be too sunny

 Although dragon fruit is a type of cactus, too much sun can actually cause it to turn yellow.
 Dragon fruits like semi-tropical climate, meaning, not too much sun & not too much cold.

 Some folks say this is sunburn.
 You may see this more often in the summer when the outside temperature may be over 100F (38C).
 The yellowing plants are experiencing some summer stress.

 You could also have a quick squeeze of the dragon fruit branch to see:

 If it feels firm, then there may still be some water inside it.
 If it is dry like this one, then the plants may be thirsty or losing quite a lot of moisture: